 OEC collects and shares data about child care provider programs, teachers, and staff in Connecticut.

 If you are a parent or guardian and want to find information about a child care or youth camp, use 2-1-1 Child Care’s online search tool to:

 -Confirm the program is licensed

--View the history of licensing violations and complaints for a provider or program
+-View the history of licensing inspections, and any violations or complaints for a provider or program

--View copies of actual inspection reports, including any corrective action plan
+-View copies of actual inspection reports, including any corrective action plans

 Child Care Licensing Regulatory Action Reports

 OEC may take disciplinary action against a child care program as a result of:

-- Regulatory violations cited by our Licensing specialists during routine inspections
+- Regulatory violations identified and cited by our Licensing Specialists during routine inspections

 To see earlier regulatory action records, check out the Department of Public Health’s archives.

 Qualified Staff Member (QSM) reports

-OEC tracks the number of Qualified Staff Members (QSMs) per child care program and how their staff are pursuing professional development to improve their skills and understanding.
+OEC tracks the number of Qualified Staff Members (QSMs) per child care program and how their staff are pursuing professional development trainings to improve their skills and understanding.